-For a wedding and any other fancy occasions, a chignon hairstyle allows you to have an elegant updo that stays pristine all night long.
+For weddings and any other fancy occasions, a chignon hairstyle allows you to have an elegant updo that stays pristine all night long.
 This style also looks great for any daytime activities, and it’s a great look to. master while at home.
 Whether you opt for a low chignon or one to the side, it’s definitely a look that’s bound to turn heads.
 Ready to try out this gorgeous style?
 Read on to check out our step-by-step chignon tutorial, featuring three different styles.

 Tutorial 1: How to Get the Perfect Chignon